MizaGBF/GBFLT/readme.md

 * You only need [Python 3](https://www.python.org/downloads/) (version 3.10 or higher) installed.
 * New to Github?
 Click the Green `Code` button at the top of this page, then "Download ZIP" to download this repository.
 * Once downloaded, right click on the `.zip` file and extract the content.
 You can then delete the `.zip` file.
+* (Optional) You can delete the `.github` folder if you only plan to have a normal usage of this application.
 * Now, go inside the newly created folder and double-click on `tracker.pyw` to see if it works.
 If it doesn't, check the next section.

 ### Troubleshooting